-Healthy Paws pet insurance includes insurance policies for cats and dogs.
-Their insurance covers accidents, illness, as well as chronic conditions, emergency care, and alternative treatments.
-They do not offer a wellness plan, so vaccination and preventative care are not covered.
+Healthy Paws offers insurance policies for cats and dogs.
+This insurance can cover accidents, illnesses, chronic conditions, emergency care, and alternative treatments.
+Healthy Paws does not offer a wellness plan, so vaccination and preventative care are not covered.

-If you are looking for an unlimited plan, Healthy Paws might be the best choice for you, since they do not have any annual or lifetime payout limits.
+If you are looking for an unlimited plan, Healthy Paws might be the best choice for you, since this company does not place annual or lifetime payout limits on its policies.

 Pets Best pet health insurance offers flexible accident and illness coverage plans.
-Those on a tight budget can go for accident coverage only, but this will not cover illness.
+Shoppers on a tight budget can go for accident coverage only, but this will not cover treatment for illnesses.

-If you choose the accident and illness plan, you can also select more coverages to add on, such as exam fees and physical rehabilitation.
-Wellbeing coverage is also another available option, and if you choose to add it to your policy, it will cover all routine procedures, like vaccination and teeth care.
+If you choose the accident and illness plan, you can also add on more coverages such as exam fees and physical rehabilitation.
+Wellness coverage is also another available option if you’d like help paying for vaccines and pet dental care.

 - Optional wellness plan